-Feeds are not just for nutrition, they can also help with comfort and reassurance for your baby.
+Feeds are not just for nutrition, they can also give comfort and reassurance to your baby.

 Feed your baby when they start showing signs of hunger.
 This makes sure your baby is getting what they need.
 It also helps you to build up a good milk supply.
 As your baby is building up a supply, they will want to spend lots of time at the breast.
-This is normal.
+This is called 'responsive breastfeeding' and is normal.

 In the early days, 10 to 12 feeds a day (24 hours) is common.
 As your baby’s stomach gets bigger and they take more milk at each feed, this can reduce to 8 or more feeds a day.